 Today everybody is busy in decoding the law of GST so that they can remain compliant and they don’t have to pay the interest or late fees unnecessarily.
 However, it is easier said than practically done.
 The law of GST is so confusing that most of the taxpayers are committing mistakes.

-Let’s understand the mistake and its possible resolution in GSTR Form-3B.
+Let’s understand the GSTR 3B meaning and the mistake and its possible resolution in GSTR Form-3B.

 Let us understand it through an example: